ccaprani/genassign/README.md

     ```latex
     \newcommand*{\VAR}[1]{\textcolor{red}{\textbf{#1}}}
     ```
-This formatting does not appear in the rendereed documents.
+This formatting does not appear in the rendered documents.
 If this is required, the `\VAR{Field}` should be wrapped in the desired formatting in the document body.